Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 #### Configure the TodoListService C# project

 1. Open the solution in Visual Studio.
-1. In the TodoListService project, open the `appsettings.json` file.
+1. In the *TodoListService* project, open the `appsettings.json` file.
-1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the Service application, that you registered earlier.
+1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *TodoListService-v2* application, that you registered earlier.
 1. [Optional] if you want to limit sign-in to users in your organization, also update
 - The `Domain` property, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
 - The `TenantId` property replacing the existing value with the Tenant ID.